 Grilling Tips

-- Soak skewers.
-If using wooden skewers, make sure to soak them in water for 15 minutes before threading.
+- Soak wooden skewers: If you’re using wooden skewers, soak them in water for at least 15 minutes so they don’t burn on the grill.

 Equipment